php-fig/per-coding-style/meta.md

 With PSR-12 being the base of this PER, a list of differences is provided below to assist with migration, but it should be considered as an independent specification.

-It is a long term goal of this PER to incorporate coding syle requirements found in PSR-1, so that all coding style guidelines can eventually be found in one specification.
-However, this PER is not a replacement for PSR-1 and requires adherence to it and any errata.
+This PER will eventually incorporate and replace any stylistic requirements found in PSR-1.
+PER-1 includes a number of non-stylistic requirements that affect runtime behavior, which are out of scope for this PER.

+If a particular rule is mentioned in both this PER and PSR-1, this PER takes precedence.
+If not, the PSR-1 rule (including errata) still applies.

 This PER will include coding style guidelines related to new functionality added to PHP after the publication of PSR-12, as well as clarifications on the text of PSR-12.